 The evolution, origin and dispersal of human species is explored by a number of researchers using a range of methods.

-- Dr Sarah Elton looks at hominin evolution in the Plio-Pleistocene, such as how early hominins compare with other large mammals of those periods.
+- Prof Sarah Elton looks at hominin evolution in the Plio-Pleistocene, such as how early hominins compare with other large mammals of those periods.

 - Dr Trudi Buck examines how cranial shape can be used to infer past patterns of human evolution and dispersal.

 - Prof Alan Bilsborough looks at the functional basis of cranial diversity in early hominins.